 “Wow,” I said, “things are starting to wind down.
 That’s a good thing, I think.”

 “Yes, Curt, it is a good thing.”

-As we drove to our meeting Tom and I, with comments from Mr. Williams, chatted about football and the draft picks and trades that the 49ers and Raiders made and whether any of those improved their teams enough to be contenders this year.
+As we drove to our meeting Tom and I, with interjected comments from Mr. Williams, chatted about football and the draft picks and trades that the 49ers made and whether any of those improved their team enough to be contenders this year.

 We got to Beth’s office in about twenty minutes.
 The receptionist took us to a small meeting room and we sat down.
 Beth arrived in about a minute or so and sat down across from us.